tylermumford/tylermumford.com/content/post/expressiveness-tests.md

 When writing a project with unit tests, I find it helpful to write a few tests that are more about what the code *expresses*, rather than what it *does*.

-I started using the concept when writing code for a chess game.
+I thought of the concept and the name when writing code for a chess game (side project, private repo).
 I wanted to write some unit tests that got me started with some class names, method names, and high-level concepts in the code.

 For example: